-Relevant Higher Level Policies NPPF paragraphs 61,68,71,77,78, 79 and 83 CLP Policy 1, 2, 3, 7, 13, 14, 23, and PP9
+Relevant Higher Level Policies CLP Policy 1, 2, 3, 7, 13, 14, 23, and PP9

 LH3 - Housing on Farms

 Additional dwellings will be supported at existing farm enterprises or rural businesses where these are for the use of family members, for holiday letting or sale/rent to local people.
 Applications for such housing must be accompanied by a clear justification for its need.